-22 In comparison, the social-security contributions as a proportion of wages are in the range of 30-40 percent in Austria, Portugal, Spain, and Sweden, and 20-30 percent in Greece (U.S. Department of Health, 1990 pp. 12, 98, 208, 238, and 246).
+In comparison, the social-security contributions as a proportion of wages are in the range of 30-40 percent in Austria, Portugal, Spain, and Swede, and 20-30 percent in Greece (U.S. Department of Health, 1990, pp. 12, 98, 208, 238, and 246).
+There are a great many opportunities for this.
+People may be on sick leave, paid maternity leave, or

-23There are a great many opportunities for this.
+23 There are a great many opportunities for this.
 People may be on sick leave, paid maternity leave, or registered as unemployed, and they can receive benefits on that basis.
 Or, they may spend some of their working time in the state sector, which qualifies them for social-security benefits, while doing work illegally, without registering, in the private sector as well, thus saving part of the wage-related taxes.